Higashi-Ikebukuro runaway car crash: Overview

 At 12:25 p.m., April 19, 2019, Kozo Iizuka, the 87-year-old male driver of a Toyota Prius, and the retired Head of the Industrial Science and Technology Agency of the former Ministry of International Trade and Industry (now the Ministry of Economy, Trade and Industry), caused a traffic crash at an intersection near Tokyo Metro Higashi-Ikebukuro Station in the Higashi Ikebukuro district of Toshima ward, Tokyo.

-The car he was driving ran red traffic lights, and hit several people on a pedestrian crossing, killing two (a mother and daughter) and injuring 12, including the driver himself and his wife, who was in the front passenger seat.

-Iizuka, the driver, ran two red traffic lights, and the car's data recorder showed no record of him using the brake at any point during the incident.
+Iizuka, the driver, ran red traffic lights, and hit several people on a pedestrian crossing, killing two (a mother and daughter) and injuring 10, including the driver himself and his wife, who was in the front passenger seat.
+The car's data recorder showed no record of him using the brake at any point during the incident.
 Immediately after the crash, Iizuka telephoned his son, telling him that the accelerator didn't come back up and he had hit people.
 However, an inspection carried out by the Tokyo Metropolitan Police Department found that nothing had been wrong with the car, and that the airbags had correctly deployed.

-It was first reported in the media that there had been 8 injuries (including Iizuka and his wife, who was riding with him) and 2 losses of life, but on April 24, the Tokyo Metropolitan Police Department announced that a further two people, another mother and daughter, had received light injuries.
+It was first reported in the media that there had been eight injuries (including Iizuka and his wife, who was riding with him) and two deaths, but on April 24, the Tokyo Metropolitan Police Department announced that a further two people, another mother and daughter, had received light injuries.
 This made for a total of 12 injuries or fatalities.

 The driver, Iizuka, was already suffering from problems with his legs at the time of the crash, with the cause suspected by his doctors to be Parkinson's disease.
 Furthermore, when it was discovered that there had been nothing wrong with the accelerator, which Iizuka had blamed the crash for, the Tokyo Metropolitan Police Department determined that the crash had been caused by incorrect operation of the car by Iizuka himself.

 Seven months after the crash, on November 12, 2019, the Accident Investigation Bureau of the Tokyo Metropolitan Police Department filed papers with the Tokyo District Public Prosecutors Office charging Iizuka with violation of the Act on Punishment of Acts Inflicting Death or Injury on Others by Driving a Motor Vehicle, etc. Almost three months later, on February 6, 2020, the Tokyo District Public Prosecutors Office indicted Iizuka without arrest.

 Hearings for a criminal trial began on 8 October 2020, in which Iizuka continued to deny the charges, claiming that the car had malfunctioned, and saying that he had no memory of accelerating the car.
 On 4 March 2021, an engineer from the car's manufacturer testified that they found no problems with the car's parts.

 At a trial on 15 July 2021, prosecutors sought 7 years imprisonment for Iizuka.
-In the end, he was sentenced to 5 years of imprisonment on 2 September 2021.
+In the end, he was sentenced to five years of imprisonment on 2 September 2021.